 ART 101.
 Art Survey.
 (2 Credits)

 Critical survey of the visual arts that equips students to navigate their visual age.
 Depending on the instructor, this course could be taught with a historical or thematical/material focus, but all versions of Art Survey entail an investigation into visual modes of thought with examples from history and the present.
-Art majors are expected to take ART 251 and 351 (studio art and art history concentrations) or ART 352 (community art concentration) in place of this course.
+Art majors are expected to take ART 251 and ART 351 (studio art and art history concentrations) or ART 352 (community art concentration) in place of this course.
 NOTE: This course does not fulfill the entire VPA theme and covers only the domain of VPAV.

 ART 102.
 Issues In Art.
 (2 Credits)